yvesgurcan/adventure/fit-go-on.md

 "When I read the job description you posted, I had a great feeling about Tailwind.
 I can tell that the person who wrote this is intelligent, serious, and they know what they want."

+He seems to make a point to look at you as he says these words.
+You can see that he's not trying to be a suck-up.

 "The document is well-written.
 It clearly states what the role is about, its context, and what is expected for the position.
 So many questions answered, and I didn't have to ask anything.
 That's how I like to work!"

 He stops for a second.